confluentinc/ksql/docs/operate-and-deploy/installation/server-config/index.md

 ### Dual listeners

-You may choose to configure internal communication to use a different listener to client ommunication, which allows for port filtering rules to deny clients access the internal listener, or the use of a different network interface for internal communication, for security or QoS reasons.
+You may choose to configure internal communication to use a different listener to client communication, which enables port filtering rules to deny clients access the internal listener or the use of a different network interface for internal communication, for security or QoS reasons.

 This can be achieved by setting the `ksql.internal.listener` configuration to start a second